+ProxyAutoConfigurationUrl

-ProxyAutoConfigurationUrl The URL of a proxy automatic configuration script,
+The URL of a proxy automatic configuration script, accessible from the connector machine, that specifies the proxy settings to use for accessing the Web.

 ProxyAutoConfigurationUrl=http://proxy.domain.com/proxy.pac

 Provide a Client-Side SSL Certificate

 Most web sites do not require clients to provide an SSL certificate.
 To crawl a site that requires a client-side certificate, set the configuration parameters SSLClientCertificatePath and SSLClientCertificatePassword.